-Sometimes referred to as ‘Adjudicator’ or ‘Supermarket Ombudsman’, this is an independent body that oversees the enforcement of GSCOP within the United Kingdom.
-Christine Tacon is the current Groceries Code Adjudicator
+Sometimes referred to as ‘Adjudicator’ or ‘Supermarket Ombudsman’, this is an independent body or person that oversees the enforcement of GSCOP within the United Kingdom.
+For example, Christine Tacon is the current Groceries Code Adjudicator

 A 19-page Order that large grocery retailers in the United Kingdom need to adhere to.
 GSCOP is a part of this order.

 In 2001, the Competition Commission launched an investigation into the groceries market.
-This investigation gave birth to the Supermarket Code of Practice that was geared towards governing relationships between suppliers and major supermarkets.
-Despite the code of practice in place, a number of complaints from smaller retailers and suppliers continued to rise, expressing outcry and dissatisfaction towards major UK supermarkets.
-This prompted the UK’s office to launch several investigations which eventually led the Competition Commission to create ‘The Groceries Market Investigation Order’ in 2009.
+And, as a result, this investigation gave birth to the Supermarket Code of Practice that would govern relationships between suppliers and major supermarkets.
+However, despite the code of practice in place, complaints from smaller retailers and suppliers continued to rise, expressing outcry and dissatisfaction towards major UK supermarkets.
+Consequently, this prompted the UK’s office to launch several investigations which eventually led the Competition Commission to create ‘The Groceries Market Investigation Order’ in 2009.
 This included the Groceries Supply Code of Practice (GSCOP).
-It is a 7-page document containing a set of codes and guidelines to help achieve a fair and harmonious relationship between Suppliers and major supermarkets.
+And this is a 7-page document containing a set of codes and guidelines to help achieve a fair and harmonious relationship between Suppliers and major supermarkets.

-A term used in economics, when a large change in price is accompanied by only a small change in the quantity demanded.
+This is a term used in economics.
+In short, a large change in price accompanies only a small change in the quantity demanded.

 When a company that has a monopoly in a product or industry sets a price that makes it difficult for new players to enter the market and compete.

 A company’s ability to dictate a price that would beat the competition.
-It is also referred to as Monopoly Power.
+Meanwhile, you can also use Monopoly Power in place of Market Power.

-Breaking down target markets into segments to allow a more efficient and manageable approach to marketing.
-An audience can be segmented by behaviour, lifestyle, demographics, and other specific filters.
+Breaking down target markets into segments, in particular, to allow a more efficient and manageable approach to marketing.
+For example, you can segment an audience by behaviour, lifestyle, demographics, and other specific filters.

-The number of an audience in a particular market segment.
-This helps determines whether it is worth pursuing a particular segment.
+The extent of an audience in a particular market segment.
+For the most part, this helps determine whether it is worth pursuing a specific segment.

 Expenses incurred that are related to the exchange of goods to a consumer or customer.
-This includes costs used to promote and distribute goods to a point of sale.
+In particular, this includes costs used to promote and distribute goods to the point of sale.